SUPLA/supla-device/extras/examples/linux/README.md

 (as in daemon mode).
 However, separate process isn't forked and application runs in foreground.

+Use `./supla-device-linux --help` to list all command-line options.
+In builds with the insecure debug interface enabled, `--debug-socket` reads local debug commands from a Unix socket and `--debug-log-port PORT` streams logs over TCP (`0` disables the stream).
+These interfaces are intended for development only.
+See `debug_socket/README.md` for build and usage details.

 ## Logs, problems, bugs, help

 In case of any problem, please check first logs from supla-device.
 By default,